Golf Is A Stupid Game Anyway,

 I absolutely loved that course.

 Out of the dozens of golf courses I played, the Deerhurst Lakeside course was by far my favorite golf course.
-I could easily go out on a Saturday and shoot in the mid-eighties.
+I could easily go out on any given Saturday and shoot in the mid-eighties.
 On Sunday I could just as easily shoot a hundred plus.

 Or vice versa.